jcomeauictx/kybyz/README.md

 can tweet kybyzym to other adopters by using hashtag #kybyz followed by enough letters of message hash to make it unique to that adopter, followed by the one-character icon plus the text. it is fetched through twitter API periodically by client programs.

 more thoughts as posted on Fb: https://www.facebook.com/jcomeauictx/posts/10155975677545615?pnref=story

+maybe can use IPOP (http://ipop-project.org/) VPNs for peer-to-peer connectivity.